ErsatzTV/ErsatzTV/docs/user-guide/configure-clients.md

 A [Plex Pass](https://www.plex.tv/plex-pass/) is required for ErsatzTV to work with Plex.

+The only channel streaming mode supported directly by Plex clients is `MPEG-TS`.

 ### Add DVR

 From Plex Settings, click `Live TV & DVR` and  `Set Up Plex DVR` to add a new DVR.